TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 # Ultranet

 The initial assumption that Ultranet squishes eight 48 kHz audio channels into a single 192 kHz AES3 stream turned out to be correct.
-In other words, the eight channels are interleaved into one higher-rate AES3-like stream so that each 48 kHz channel fits into the 192 kHz timing without resampling.
+In other words, the eight channels are interleaved into one high-rate AES3-like stream so that each 48 kHz channel fits into the 192 kHz timing without resampling.

-However, I initially assumed the protocol relied on the AES3 B-frame for channel sync, which made sense given that Ultranet is based on AES3.
-That assumption did allow me to receive audio (so the basic decoding path was functional), but it proved insufficient for correct channel indexing and transmitting either had indexing issue or failed out right.
-This meant that the true sync mechanism is different.
+However, initially, I assumed that Ultranet relied on the AES3 B-frame for channel synchronization, which seemed logical since the protocol is based on AES3.
+That assumption was partly correct, it allowed me to receive audio, but it failed when it came to consistent channel indexing while receiving.
+At the same time, the transmitter either produced misaligned channels or didn't work at all, revealing that the actual synchronization mechanism had to be different.

 ## The P16-M tangent
 This is when Christian Noeding contacted me again.
-He was trying to write the code for the Ultranet output of the X32 for his [OpenX32](https://github.com/OpenMixerProject/OpenX32) project.
+He was trying to write the code for the Ultranet output of the X32 for the [OpenX32](https://github.com/OpenMixerProject/OpenX32) project.

-He tested it on a P16-M and all he got was garbage.
-By pure luck I found a very cheap P16-M on my local marketplace and imediatly picked it up.
+He tested it on a P16-M, and all he got was garbage, random noise instead of usable audio.
+That immediately caught my attention, because if his implementation didn’t work on an actual Behringer device, something fundamental was probably wrong in our understanding of the protocol.

-After testing with my setup (which did work with the TFX122M-AN) I also got garbage which was both good and bad news.
+By pure luck, I stumbled across a used P16-M listed for almost nothing on my local marketplace, so I grabbed it ASAP.
+Once it arrived, I hooked it up to my setup (the same one that worked flawlessly with the TFX122M-AN) and got the same garbage output.
+That was both good and bad news: one one hand it meant my implementation wasn't truly compatible, but on the other hand I now had a reliable way to reproduce the problem on real hardware and dig deeper into what was actually going on.

-I spent quite a while trying to debug things, at some point I got close and got channels 1-2 working but after 2 days on the problem I had enought and decided that I wasn't going to test things blindly anymore.
+I then spent quite a while trying to debug things, at some point I got close and got channels 1-2 working but after 2 days on the problem I had enought and decided that I wasn't going to test things blindly anymore.

 After a break, I promptly started to dissasamble the mixer.
 At first glance/probes I was surprised that none of the AK4114 appeared to have their B-frame pins connected to the XMOS chip.
 This is what set off alarm bells.
 I promptly soldered jumpers wires on the SPI bus used to configure the chips and was again surpised by how little communication there was: